We've put together a heap of frequently asked questions—and some that we're preempting. Wondering something—check here

 Will you be making other products?

-We've receives heaps of emails and messages asking for long sleeve merino tees (now available to pre-order), 3/4 length sleeves, hooded tees, shorts... all sorts of Australian made merino clothing.
+We've receives heaps of emails and messages asking for long sleeve merino tees (now available), 3/4 length sleeves, hooded tees, shorts... all sorts of Australian made merino clothing.
 And, we'll start exploring our next steps soon.
 Sign up to the mailing list and we'll keep you posted on what's coming next.

 There's a bit of a kink in the neckband of my tee.
 Why's that?